 Tuition exemptions are issued only for the period in which a student is currently enrolled; therefore, unless otherwise stated, applications must be submitted no later than the date of commencement at the end of the spring semester or the official graduation date at the end of the summer session or fall semester.
 Satisfactory Academic Progress must be met in order to maintain eligibility for most exemptions.

-Applications and supporting documents for Hazlewood exemption must be submitted by the last class day of the semester for which you are seeking exemption.
+Applications and supporting documents for the Hazlewood exemption must be submitted to the Office of the Registrar, Veteran Certification, by the last class day of the semester for which you are seeking exemption.

 Highest Ranking High School Graduate